-Pregnant employees are entitled to 90 days' maternity leave (of which the first 60 days will be paid by the employer) which can be used before and after childbirth, provided at least 45 days must be used after the birth.
-The government shall provide-subject to certain conditions and a cap-allowances for the remaining 30 days of unpaid maternity leave (for employers below a certain workforce-size threshold that varies by industry, the government will subsidize the entire 90 days).
+Pregnant employees are entitled to 90 days' paid maternity leave which can be used before and after childbirth, provided at least 45 days must be used after the birth.
 Additional paid leave is available in the event of multiple births.
-From 1 October 2019, employers are required to guarantee 10 days of paid paternity leave.
-Additionally, employees will be able to request to use their paternity leave within 90 days after the delivery date and divide the leave period to take it on two separate occasions.
+The employer must pay for the first 60 days while the remainder is paid - subject to certain conditions and a cap - by the government.
+Fathers are entitled to three days' paid paternity leave and two additional days of unpaid leave, which can be taken at the employer's discretion within 30 days of the child's birth.
 Unpaid childcare leave and reduced hours for childcare purposes are also available in certain circumstances.
 Employees are also entitled to up to three days' leave for fertility treatment (of which only the first day must be paid).